timescale/docs.timescale.com-content/getting-started/creating-hypertables.md

 ```

 SQL `UPDATE` and `DELETE` commands also work as expected.
 For more
-examples of using TimescaleDB's standard SQL interface, please see our
+examples of using TimescaleDB's standard SQL interface, see our
 [use pages][].

 [installed]: /getting-started/installation